abbbi/virtnbdbackup/README.md

 The restore process will create a qcow image with the original virtual size.

-In a second step, the qcow image is then mapped to a ndb server instance where all exiting blocks are sent to and are applied accordingly.
+In a second step, the qcow image is then mapped to a ndb server instance where all data blocks are sent to and are applied accordingly.
 The resulting image can be mounted (using `guestmount`) or attached to a running virtual machine in order to recover required files.